HidekiKawahara/SP3ARK/README.md

 # MATLAB Application

 ## waveSpecViewerTw.mlapp
 Please type "waveSpecViewerTw" Then, select the audio output device in the dialogue box.
+This requires MATLAB R2018 or later.
+It also uses Audio Toolbox.